garybgenett/gary-os/README.md

 The GaryOS [Builder] is designed to support the "rolling release" model of source-based distributions, where the system is more or less constantly being updated and built.
 Its original and ongoing purpose is to do exactly that.
-It supports all [Funtoo] systems, regardless of how they were installed.
+It supports all [Gentoo] systems, regardless of how they were installed.

   * [Install] from GaryOS
   * Direct [Compile] into a partition
-  * Using the [Funtoo Installation Guide]
+  * Using the [Gentoo Installation Guide]

-There are a lot of steps and miscellaneous tasks that are best practice to keep a Funtoo (or [Gentoo]) system in good working order.
+There are a lot of steps and miscellaneous tasks that are best practice to keep a Gentoo system in good working order.
 Over time, it is also inevitable that the [Portage] configuration will acquire cruft or not be using new options that are available.
 GaryOS [Builder] condenses all this into a simple two-step process.

   | Target  | Action
   |:---     |:---
-  | update  | Update the [meta-repo] package repository and `emerge` databases
+  | update  | Update the [Portage] packages repository and `emerge` databases
   | upgrade | Upgrade the system to the current packages and configuration

 The `update` target is completely automated, but `upgrade` requires interaction